-A bone scan is a test to help find the cause of your back pain.
-It can be done to find damage to the bones, find cancer that has spread to the bones, and watch problems such as infection and trauma to the bones.
+A bone scan is a test that can find damage to the bones, find cancer that has spread to the bones, and watch problems such as infection and trauma to the bones.
 A bone scan can often find a problem days to months earlier than a regular X-ray test.

 Areas of fast bone growth or repair absorb more tracer and show up as bright or "hot" spots in the pictures.
 Hot spots may point to problems such as arthritis, a tumor, a fracture, or an infection.